-The Financial Aid Office coordinates employment opportunities available to students on campus.
+The Financial Aid Office coordinates employment opportunities available with Center Office of Career Development & Professional Engagement for students on campus.
 We do not offer a job placement service; students must find and apply for jobs themselves.
 You don't need Federal Work-Study in order to work on campus.
-Keep in mind some employers may have limited funds and might only be able to employ work study eligible students.
+Keep in mind some employers may have limited funds and might only be able to employ work-study-eligible students.

-Our office is located in 208 Blow Memorial Hall.
+Our office is located in Blow Memorial Hall, room 124.
 Anyone with questions may contact Student Employment at [[studentemploy, Student Employment]].
-All positions on this website are intended for full-time classified students attending The College of William & Mary.
+All positions on this website are intended for full-time classified students attending William & Mary.
 Some positions are limited to federal work-study (FWS) recipients only.

-On campus positions pay minimum wage ($7.25 per hour), unless otherwise specified.
+On-campus positions pay minimum wage ($11.00 per hour), unless otherwise specified.